isomerpages/moe-andersonpri/_parents/Sexuality Education Programme.md

 </td>
 <td width="352">
 <ul>
-<li>identify the stresses caused by physical and emotional changes during puberty</li>
+<li>Identify the stresses caused by physical and emotional changes during puberty</li>
-<li>describe healthy ways to manage the stresses caused by physical and emotional changes during puberty</li>
+<li>Describe healthy ways to manage the stresses caused by physical and emotional changes during puberty</li>
-<li>describe the emotions caused by physical changes during puberty</li>
+<li>Describe the emotions caused by physical changes during puberty</li>
-<li>recognise that one&rsquo;s identity does not change even when one&rsquo;s body is experiencing change due to puberty</li>
+<li>Recognise that one&rsquo;s identity does not change even when one&rsquo;s body is experiencing change due to puberty</li>
 </ul>
 </td>
 <td width="159">